 Functions

-Functions can be used from any RiskScape expression.
-This includes both user-defined Python functions and built-in RiskScape functions.
+RiskScape also provides some built-in functions for general-purpose maths, geometry, and aggregation operations.
 For example, to round a floating point number, you can use the round built-in function like round(-34.23).

 Tip

 RiskScape comes with the following sets of built-in functions that are useful for doing things like mathematics in the context of RiskScape and Risk Analysis.
+Click on a link to see all the functions available in that category.

 Tip